 Learn about our current projects in BC.

-Environmental & Social Impact AssessmentsOur major projects, such as the Tilbury LNG facility expansion and the FortisBC gas line upgrades involve comprehensive Environmental and Social Impact Assessments (ESIA).
+Environmental and Social Impact AssessmentsOur major projects, such as the Tilbury LNG facility expansion and the FortisBC gas line upgrades involve comprehensive Environmental and Social Impact Assessments (ESIA).
 These assessments are not a regulatory requirement, but ESIA’s provide tremendous value, helping us minimize any environmental risks during and after construction.

 Pest management helps improve the safety and reliability of our systems while protecting environmentally sensitive areas and land uses and reducing the spread of noxious weeds, invasive plants and other pests.
 For example, invasive plant species may threaten the integrity of wooden poles holding up our power lines, or they may be growing in our natural gas line rights of way, preventing access to our equipment.